blazej-bryla/todo-client/README.md

 # Todo - Client

-Client for my Todo APP based on Todo-List-API.
+Client for my Todo APP based on <a href="https://github.com/blazej-bryla/todo-list-api">Todo-List-API</a>.